Jonaddo/Python_sandbox/finance/README.md

 # fund_technical_information_simple_version
 Exercise to calculate common technical fund informatino such as TE, beta, correlation and volatility.
 For simplicity we assume no cashflows (e.g. dividend payments) and constant weights overtime.
+In the picture below, rp is the portfolio return in 2020 and log_SP500 is our benchmark.
+The constitutens of the portfolio are the SPY, TLT and GLD.
 ![téléchargement](https://user-images.githubusercontent.com/36447056/106392100-a7982900-63f0-11eb-88d8-09599ac47b70.png)

 # Callprice_MC